Exploring leptoquark effects in hyperon and kaon decays with missing energy: Leptoquark interactions

-where the $\texttt Y_{jy}$ and $\tilde{\textsc y}_{jy}$ are generally complex elements of the LQ Yukawa coupling matrices, summation over family indices \,$j,y=1,2,3$\, is implicit, $q_j$ $(l_y)$ and $d_j$ represent a left-handed quark (lepton) doublet and right-handed down-type quark singlet, respectively, and \,$\varepsilon=i\tau_2^{}$\, with $\tau_2^{}$ being the second Pauli matrix.
-To treat amplitudes, we need to express ${\cal L}_{\textsc{lq}}$ in terms of mass eigenstates.
-For the processes of interest, it is convenient do so in the mass basis of the down-type fermions, in which case
+where the $\texttt Y_{jy}$ and $\tilde{\textsc y}_{jy}$ are generally complex elements of the LQ Yukawa matrices, summation over family indices \,$j,y=1,2,3$\, is implicit, $q_j$ $(l_y)$ and $d_j$ symbolize a left-handed quark (lepton) doublet and right-handed down-type quark singlet, respectively, and $\tau_2^{}$ stands for the second Pauli matrix.\footnote{In Eq.\,(\ref{Llq}) we include only the minimal ingredients which serve our purposes pertaining to the \,$s\to d\slashed E$\, reactions of interest.
+In principle, one could have more Yukawa terms, such as $\overline{u_j^{\rm c}}e_y^{}S_1^{}$, with $u_j$ ($e_y$) designating a right-handed up-type quark (charged lepton) field, and/or introduce scalar couplings, such as $H^\dagger S_1\tilde R_2$ involving the SM Higgs doublet $H$ leading to mixing between the LQ components of the same electric charge~\cite{Hirsch:1996qy,Dorsner:2017wwn}.
+Such extensions would be accompanied by new free parameters and contribute to processes beyond the scope of this paper.
+Therefore, we refrain from considering LQ interactions not contained in Eq.\,(\ref{Llq}).} To obtain decay amplitudes from ${\cal L}_{\textsc{lq}}$, we need to write it in terms of mass eigenstates.
+For the processes of interest, it is convenient to do so in the mass basis of the down-type fermions, in which case